openebs-archive/openebs-docs/docs/features.md

 <img src="/docs/assets/svg/f-prometheus.svg" alt="Prometheus and Tuning Icon" style="width:200px;">

 OpenEBS volumes are instrumented for granular data metrics such as volume IOPS, throughput, latency and data patterns.
-As OpenEBS follows CAS architecture, Stateful applications can be tuned for better performance by observing the traffic data patterns on Prometheus and tweaking the storage policy parameters without worrying about neighboring workloads that are using OpenEBS.
+As OpenEBS follows the CAS pattern, stateful applications can be tuned for better performance by observing the traffic data patterns on Prometheus and modifying the storage policy parameters without worrying about neighboring workloads that are using OpenEBS thereby minimizing the incidence of "noise neighbor" issues.

 <hr>
 <br>